 Could Mental Illness Be Causing Your Relationship Issues?

 If you suspect that mental illness could be causing issues in your relationship with your spouse, boyfriend, girlfriend or partner, you could be right.
-And you also may have had trouble getting help from a counselor, your doctor, or another professional simply because mental health has traditionally been treated as an individual problem.
+And you also may have had trouble getting help from a counselor, your doctor, or another professional simply because mental health in relationships has traditionally been treated as an individual problem.

 Pierre Imlay, a board-registered Marriage and Family Therapist, writes that “it has been known for a long time by those working in the field with couples that individuals who have a mental illness can have a negative impact on their spouse’s mental health, and vice versa.”
 He explains, “If one or both of the partners is struggling with a mental illness . . . negative emotional reactions are often intensified.”